Launch a Sponsored Brands Campaign

 Sponsored Brands highlight your brand and product, in your brand voice, during the moments it matters most.
 Featuring eye-catching display or video creative that runs across store home and category pages, Sponsored Brands feature your selected products in a shoppable carousel that leads to a customizable landing page.
+Use Sponsored Brands to tie your brand to seasonal occasions and tentpole moments, enabling discovery for new product innovation, and amplifying on-site promotions.
 Ranking is auction-based, and pricing is based on cost-per-click (CPC).
 Campaign management and reporting are available through Ads Manager or API partners.

 Create Your Campaign